sudoyashi/Joshis-Garage/pages/about.md

 ## So what does "sudoyashi" mean anyways?

-Uhh, I dunno.
 It sounded cool when I used as my IGN in Monster Hunter.

 **"sudo"**